Metformin: Adverse effects

-The most common adverse effect of metformin is gastrointestinal irritation, including diarrhea, cramps, nausea, vomiting, and increased flatulence; metformin is more commonly associated with gastrointestinal adverse effects than most other antidiabetic medications.
-The most serious potential adverse effect of metformin is lactic acidosis; this complication is rare, and the vast majority of these cases seem to be related to conditions such as impaired liver or kidney function, rather than to the metformin itself.
+The most common adverse effect of metformin is gastrointestinal irritation, including diarrhea, cramps, nausea, vomiting, and increased flatulence.
+Metformin is more commonly associated with gastrointestinal adverse effects than most other antidiabetic medications.
+The most serious potential adverse effect of metformin is lactic acidosis; this complication is rare, and seems to be related to impaired liver or kidney function.
 Metformin is not approved for use in those with severe kidney disease, but may still be used at lower doses in those with kidney problems.

 Gastrointestinal

 Gastrointestinal upset can cause severe discomfort; it is most common when metformin is first administered, or when the dose is increased.
 The discomfort can often be avoided by beginning at a low dose (1.0 to 1.7 g/day) and increasing the dose gradually, but even with low doses, 5% of people may be unable to tolerate metformin.
 Use of slow or extended-release preparations may improve tolerability.

 Long-term use of metformin has been associated with increased homocysteine levels and malabsorption of vitamin B12.
 Higher doses and prolonged use are associated with increased incidence of vitamin B12 deficiency, and some researchers recommend screening or prevention strategies.